CSRavasio/oflibpytorch/docs/usage.rst

 The custom flow object introduced here has four attributes: vectors :attr:`~oflibpytorch.Flow.vecs`, reference :attr:`~oflibpytorch.Flow.ref` (see the section ":ref:`The Flow Reference`"), mask :attr:`~oflibpytorch.Flow.mask` (see the section ":ref:`The Flow Mask`"), and device :attr:`~oflibpytorch.Flow.device`.
-It can be initialised using just a torch tensor or a numpy array containing the flow vectors, or with one of three special constructors:
+It can be initialised using just a torch tensor or a numpy array containing the flow vectors, or with one of several special constructors:

 - :meth:`~oflibpytorch.Flow.zero` requires a desired shape :math:`(H, W)`, and optionally the flow reference, a mask, or the desired torch device.
 As the name indicates, the vectors are zero everywhere.